tolicodes/articles/DevOps Message Broker.md

 All we have to do is make a little tweak on top of SNS/SQS...by adding a Broker.
 Usually in SNS posts a specific topic like `image_processing_done` and any service can subscribe to it.
 But then every service that subsribes to it needs to know the name of the topic.
 What if I create a service which doesn't really care where the image comes from?
 Perhaps we want to arbitrarily add and remove services at different parts of the process and quickly enable/disable/replace them.
 We can do that if we have a message broker.

-All we have to do is add these two lines publish from the services:
+All we have to do is add these two lines to each service:

     pubsub.publish('output:<THE SERVICES ID>:<output type>', payload);
     queue.process('input:<THE SERVICES ID>:<input type>', () => { });

-For
+And now the message broker, which dynamically associates all the nodes together based on the database essentially does:

+    queue.proc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NDU4MTM1LDE3NDcwMjU5MzAsLTc0OT
-M4NTEwMSwxNTM2OTMxODM3XX0=
+eyJoaXN0b3J5IjpbMTkyOTA0MTYyNiwxNzQ3MDI1OTMwLC03ND
+kzODUxMDEsMTUzNjkzMTgzN119
 -->